probe-rs/probe-rs/README.md

 - read and write arbitrary memory of the target
 - halt, run, step, breakpoint and much more the core
 - download ELF, BIN and IHEX binaries using standard CMSIS-Pack flash algorithms to ARM cores
-- provide debug information about the target state (stacktrace, stackframe, etc)
+- provide debug information about the target state (stacktrace, stackframe, etc.)

 To see what new functionality was added have a look at the [CHANGELOG](CHANGELOG.md)